inside.ewu.edu

 Applied learning theory, methodology, and research paradigms will be defined and their inter-theory, inter-subject, inter-problem-solving relevance demonstrated.

 PSYC 506.
-COUNSELING DEVELOPMENT AND TRANSITION ACROSS THE LIFESPAN.
+LIFESPAN DEVELOPMENT IN COUNSELING.
 4 Credits.

-Pre-requisites: Admission to the graduate counseling program: mental health or school counseling emphasis or permission of the instructor.
+Pre-requisites: admission to the graduate counseling program: clinical mental health or permission of the instructor.

-Major theories of human development, the nature and needs of individuals at all developmental levels and the counseling implications associated with developmental processes are covered.
+Major theories of individual and family development, the nature and needs of individuals at all developmental levels, and the counseling implications associated with developmental processes are covered.

 PSYC 507.
 HUMAN DEVELOPMENT: RESEARCH, THEORIES AND APPLICATIONS.
 4 Credits.